 Absolute value and step functions are fundamental concepts in mathematics, especially when delving into algebra and calculus.
 Understanding these functions is crucial not only for academic success but also for grasping real-world applications in various fields.
-This comprehensive guide will provide a thorough exploration of absolute value and step functions, complete with examples, step-by-step solutions, and an answer key to help you master these topics.
+This complete walkthrough will provide a thorough exploration of absolute value and step functions, complete with examples, step-by-step solutions, and an answer key to help you master these topics.

 Absolute Value Functions: A Comprehensive Overview